 - counseling services, including rehabilitation counseling

-- orientation, mobility and medical services (except that such medical services shall be for diagnostic and evaluation purposes only)
+- orientation, mobility, and medical services (except that such medical services shall be for diagnostic and evaluation purposes only)

 What is Assistive Technology?

-The term “assistive technology device” means any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of a child with a disability.
-These devices can range from specialized drinking cups to more sophisticated technologies, such as, computers and motorized wheelchairs.
+The term “assistive technology device” means any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of a child with a disability.
+These devices can range from specialized drinking cups to more sophisticated technologies, such as computers and motorized wheelchairs.